diamkil/screenshots/README.md

 git clone https://github.com/diamkil/screenshots
 cd screenshots
 yarn install (or npm i)
-yarn build
+yarn build (or npm run build)
 ```

 ## Running

 `node .` (use in the directory where screenshots is located)
-Change the Key in config.js
+Change the Key and Site Title in config.js

 ## Where do images go?